abisop/nuttx-docs/en/reference/os/wqueue.md

 **Thread Pool**.
 The work queues can be configured to support multiple, low-priority threads.
 This is essentially a *thread pool* that provides multi-threaded servicing of the queue work.
-This breaks the strict serialization of the "queue" (and hence, the work queue is no longer a queue at all).
+This breaks the strict serialization of the \"queue\" (and hence, the work queue is no longer a queue at all).

 Multiple worker threads are required to support, for example, I/O